An extraordinary debut

 The solo and chamber music competitions attracted excellent participants, with the finalists offering performances of remarkable artistry that delighted the audience.

 Institutional and diplomatic support proved decisive.
-Key roles were played by the University’s Department of Strings and Plucked Instruments, the Brazilian Embassy in Vienna, and sponsors including Altamira Guitars, D’Addario and Augustine.
+Key roles were played by the University’s Strings Department, the Brazilian Embassy in Vienna, and sponsors including Altamira Guitars, D’Addario and Augustine.
 The Brazilian Ambassador (Eduardo Paes Saboia) attended and signalled a clear intention to continue collaborating with the Mozarteum International Guitar Festival.

 Overall, this was an extraordinary success that marks the beginning of a new chapter for the guitar in Salzburg, characterised by openness, collaboration, and the evident enthusiasm of the student community.
 More guitar projects are on the horizon.